Sione Fua

-Sione Fua (/siˈoʊneɪ ˈfuːɑː/ see-OH-nay-_-FOO-ah; born June 15, 1988) is a former American football nose tackle.
-He was drafted in the third round of the 2011 NFL Draft by the Carolina Panthers, after playing three seasons at Stanford University.
+Sione Fua (/siˈoʊneɪ ˈfuːɑː/ see-OH-nay-_-FOO-ah; born June 15, 1988) is an American former professional football player who was a nose tackle in the National Football League (NFL).
+He was selected in the third round of the 2011 NFL draft by the Carolina Panthers after playing three seasons of college football for the Stanford Cardinal.
 Fua is of Tongan descent.

-High school career
+Early life

+Fua was born in Lodi, California.
 A native of the San Fernando Valley, Fua attended Crespi Carmelite High School in Encino, California.
 He did not play football until high school, but quickly became the varsity's best two-way lineman.
 As junior in 2004, Fua did not give up a quarterback sack and helped Crespi win the CIF Southern Section Division X championship.
 As a senior, Fua had over 60 tackles and eight sacks, while Crespi repeated as division champs, defeating Lompoc 24–14.